ericheep/sound-house/README.md

     https://github.com/jcacerec/jacktrip/releases

-After unzipping the `.zip` file, go to terminal, change to the directory where `jacktrip` is, and run the following commands.
+After unzipping the `.zip` file, go to terminal, change to the directory where `jacktrip` is, go to `/bin`, and run the following commands.

     sudo cp jacktrip /usr/bin/
     sudo chmod 755 /usr/bin/jacktrip

+If you're on El Capitan, Apple's System Integrity Protection will prevent you from moving anything around in root.
+To get around this you'll have to reboot, hold `cmd-r`, open up Terminal through utilities, and type in the following.

+    csrutil disable
+    reboot

 More to come, I hope this works.